prabeshdhakal/leuphana/research_project/README.md

 This was the third semester research project where we were tasked with leveraging machine learning to solve problems.
 The focus of the module was on the process involved in understanding a research problem and being able to implement a machine learning based solution.

-The report is included in the repository.
+The report, titled `Predicting Energy Consumption.pdf` is included in the repository.
 The code files will be uploaded soon.